• Skip to main content

 I think this "cold start" egg myth came from the fact that potatoes actually do need a cold start.
 When you give potatoes a cold start—meaning that you put the chopped potatoes in a pot, cover by an inch with cold water, then boil—you wind up with a better texture and a more even cook.
 (Tuck that away for the next time you make mashed potatoes!)

 Because this cooking method is tried and true for potatoes, people have assumed the same with eggs.
-But that's not the case!
+But that’s not the case!
+To make sure your hard-boiled eggs turn out perfect, you want to boil the water first, then reduce it to a simmer and gently lower in the eggs.

 #2: Making easy-to-peel hard-boiled eggs requires shocking them in cold water.

-After 13 minutes at a simmer (not a boil—see full method below & read the tips to prevent cracking), immediately put the eggs in ice water to make them easy to peel.
+After 13 minutes at a low simmer (not a boil—see full method below & read the tips to prevent cracking), immediately put the eggs in ice water to make them easy to peel.
 Shocking them in ice-cold water stops the cooking process.

 This not only yields more tender whites and a perfectly cooked yolk (no weird dark lines here), it immediately cools the eggs which makes them easier to peel.